-USA National Sleep Foundation 2002-2005 60% of adult drivers and 51% of teenage drivers reported driving while feeling drowsy at least once a year; 14% of adults and 15% of teens s they drive while drowsy at least once a week; 37% of adults and 5% of teens said they had fallen asleep at the wheel within the past year.
-Ontario Vanlaar et al., 2008 Nearly 60% of Ontario drivers admitted that they had driven while fatigued at least sometime; 14,5% of Ontario drivers said they actually fell asleep while driving at least once in the past year.
-Ireland Amárach Research, 2009 14% of vehicle drivers have fallen asleep while driving; for those who fell asleep at the wheel, the primary consequence was a startling awakening followed by driving onto the hard shoulder; 2% of those who fell asleep collided with an object; the average length of journey that led to falling asleep at the wheel was 4,5 hours.
-Netherlands Goldenbeld et al., 2011 55% of Dutch drivers reported that they had driven while being a little tired in the last 12 months; 25% reported that they had been so tired that they had trouble staying awake at least once during past year; 10% indicated that they had fallen asleep or almost fallen asleep behind the wheel at least once in the past year.
-United Kingdom Brake road safety Charity, 2011 A poll of 1.000 drivers showed that one in eight drivers had 'nodded off' or had a micro-sleep in the past year, that a quarter admitted starting journeys when already feeling tired and that nearly 9 out of 10 (86%) did not follow advice to stop somewhere safe for a nap when feeling tired at the wheel.
-1 in 7 respondents reported suffering from a health condition such as sleep apnea that made them tired during the day.
+Country Author(s) Key fatigue results Great Britain Maycock 29 % of respondents stated that they "had felt close to falling 1997 asleep while driving" in the past year.
+Norway Sagberg, 10% of male drivers and 4% of females reported they had fallen 1999 asleep while driving during the last 12 months; 4% of these events resulted in crashes.
+USA National 60% of adult drivers and 51% of teenage drivers reported driving Sleep whilst feeling drowsy at least once a year; 14% of adults and 15% Foundation of teens said they drive while drowsy at least once a week; 37% of 2002-2005 adults and 5% of teens said they had fallen asleep at the wheel within the past year.
+Ontario Vanlaar et Nearly 60% of Ontario drivers admitted that they had driven while al., 2008 fatigued at least sometime; 14.5% of Ontario drivers said they lastes d A 4 I. actually fell asleep while driving at least once in the past year.
+Ireland Amárach 14% of vehicle drivers have fallen asleep while driving; for those Research, 2009 who fell asleep at the wheel, the primary consequence was a 2009 startling awakening followed by driving onto the hard shoulder; 2% of those who fell asleep collided with an object; the average length of journey that led to falling asleep at the wheel was 4.5 hours.
+Netherlands Goldenbeld 55% of Dutch drivers reported that they had driven while being a rvetrieriarius et al., 2011 little tired in the last 12 months; 25% reported that they had been ot al., 2011 so tired that they had trouble staying awake at least once during past year; 10% indicated that they had fallen asleep or almost fallen asleep behind the wheel at least once in the past year.
+United Brake road A poll of 1,000 drivers showed one in eight drivers had 'nodded off' Kingdom safety or had a micro-sleep in the past year, that a quarter admitted Charity, starting journeys when already feeling tired, and that nearly 9 out of 2011 10 (86%) did not follow advice to stop somewhere safe for a nap when feeling tired at the wheel.
+1 in 7 respondents reported suffering from a health condition such as sleep apnoea that made them tired during the day.